bobzhang/moonbit-scheme-r6rs/lexer/README.mbt.md

 ## Entry points

 - make_reader to create a reader
-- read_token to scan the next token
+- Reader::read_token to scan the next token
-- read_string to parse string literals
+- Reader::read_string to parse string literals

 ## Example